ImageMagick/Usage-Markdown/filter/index.md

 [![\[IM Output\]](graph_filter_catrom.gif)](graph_filter_catrom.jpg)

-The '`Catrom`' (Catmull-Rom) filter is a well known standard [Cubic Filter](#cubics) often used as a interpolation function, and is available under the same name.
+The '`Catrom`' (Catmull-Rom) filter is a well known standard [Cubic Filter](#cubics) often used as an interpolation function, and is available under the same name.
-This filter produces a reasonably sharp edge, but without a the pronounced gradient change on large scale image enlargements that a '`Lagrange`' filter can produce.
+This filter produces a reasonably sharp edge, but without the pronounced gradient change on large scale image enlargements that a '`Lagrange`' filter can produce.

-It is basically equivalent to a built-in 'unsharp resize' (see [Sharpened Resized Images](../resize/#resize_unsharp)), though some consider it far too sharp, and does not provide any control of the sharpening.
+It is basically equivalent to a built-in 'unsharp resize' (see [Sharpened Resized Images](../resize/#resize_unsharp)), though some consider it far too sharp, and it does not provide any control of the sharpening.

 What does make a '`Catrom`' filter more interesting is that it is almost an identical cubic equivalent of a 2-lobe '`Lanczos`' filter, which is probably the most commonly used [Windowed-Sinc Filter](#windowed) (see below).